 Motivation and perseverance are required to use the cervical mucus method of birth control.
 You and your partner should not have sex during your fertile months.

 The withdrawal method refers to the method in which your male partner removes his penis from your vagina before he ejaculates Withdrawal is the only method of birth control that you have.
 Due to the performance control needed to perform this method successfully and the fact that pre-ejaculatory fluid (aka “pre-cum“) can contain sperm, the risk of getting pregnant with this method is about 22/100.

 Tracking Your Menstrual Cycle to Prevent Pregnancy

 The peak years of a woman’s reproductive life are in her late teens or late 20s.
 At age 30, fertility (the ability of a woman to get pregnant) begins to decline.
 So you are most first during your teens through your mid 30s.
 At age 45, fertility potential is very low, and most women are unable to get pregnant naturally.

 So are looking to avoid getting pregnant naturally, remember that your menstrual cycle starts on the first day you have your period.
 It continues until the first day after your next period.
 This is when you are most likely to become pregnant.

 Although it is unlikely you will get pregnant right after your period, it does happen.
 Remember that sperm can sometimes live in the body for as long as 7 days after sex.
 If you ovulate earlier than usual, it might be possible to become pregnant.

 This is especially true if your menstrual cycle is short.
 If you do not want to get pregnant, you should use contraception whenever you have sex.

 Note that there is no safe time in the month when you can have sex with contraception and not be at risk of becoming pregnant.
-There are certain times during your menstrual cycle that you’re at the most fertile.
+There are certain times during your menstrual cycle when you’re at the most fertile.
 This is when you’re most likely to conceive.